JULY 2025

 At current rates, Vermonters are estimated conservatively to spend $1B to add the electric capacity needed to heat buildings without fossil fuels.

-If that demand was met with TENs-connected heat pumps, the increased electric capacity needed to heat and cool year-round could cost only $200M.”
+If that demand could be met with TENs-connected heat pumps, the increased electric capacity needed to heat and cool year-round could cost only $200M.”